TNG-Modding/conversations/README.md

 If it is a popup change each option to create a modifier Focus on progress events.
+Trall through every single event for the option paramater, find an option and title of event, find its localisation Generate a new templated conversation about it.

 ### Automate creating modifiers for options
 Replace embraced_faction_timer